acrolinx/acrolinx-coding-guidance/topics/integration-points.md

     + Acrolinx
     + External
     + Federated
-* You can set the [Acrolinx URL](configuration.md#Acrolinx-URL) with an installer parameter or a deployed configuration.
+* Set the [Acrolinx URL](configuration.md#Acrolinx-URL) with an installer parameter or a deployed configuration.
     + Users normally enter the Acrolinx URL themselves.
 * Check type is interactive.

-Hint: A lightweight alternative to a full-featured integration is the [Acrolinx Desktop Checker](https://docs.acrolinx.com/desktopchecker/latest/en).
+Hint: The [Acrolinx Desktop Checker](https://docs.acrolinx.com/desktopchecker/latest/en) is an alternative to building a full-featured integration.

 ## Batch

 * Uses:
-    + Check a set of documents at one time.
+    + Check a set of documents at the same time.
     + An easy way of analyzing your content without coding.
     + Proof of concept.
 * Connection: